Murdocc007/Library-Management-System/Readme.txt

 5. Open browser and type '127.0.0.1:8000'
 6. You'll see the application running.

 Note: I don't have an update button that updates the value of the fine in the database.Instead after the fine and the book has been returned I store it's final value in the fine table.
-I have already talked to Prof. Chris Davis about this.